uclaacm/uclaacm-rustlings/01-toolchain/README.md

 Depending on which operating system you're using, your output might vary a bit, but the important part is the "Hello, world!".
 We now have a running Rust program!

-## Learning Rust

-The most valuable resource for learning Rust is [The Book](https://doc.rust-lang.org/stable/book/).

-This [resource](https://fasterthanli.me/articles/a-half-hour-to-learn-rust) exists if you want to speedrun Rust syntax in 30 minutes.

-A good way to familiarize yourself with Rust syntax is by looking at [Rust by Example](https://doc.rust-lang.org/rust-by-example/).
+## Binary vs Library

+Rust has a distinction between a library and binary crate.
+A binary can be run directly, and it is often used as the command-line interface (CLI) application.
+A library typically contains a reusable set of data types and functions.
+That other binaries or libraries can depend on.
+In a single Rust project, a library and a binary can coexist to help with organizing the codebase.

 ## Your Task

-* Open the pre-designated file `example.txt` and count lines in it
+* Open the pre-designated file `example.txt` and print out each line in the file

-* Print out the number of lines
+You can start with the template provided by the [companion repository](https://github.com/uclaacm/rustlings-toy-project), which also has test cases for each week.

 Take a look at the following resources to help you get started with this project: